Kerani: Radio

-Kerani produces and hosts 2 radioshows for One World Music Radio.
-"Kaleidoscope" is a theme-based show in which she brings a wide variety of new age music, ranging from piano solo to neo-classical.
-In "Musings" she conducts interviews with musicians who have left their mark in the new age music industry, such as Moya Brennan, Erik Wøllo, Michael Hoppé, and Andreas Vollenweider.
+From 2018 to 2023, Kerani served as the producer and host of two radioshows on One World Music Radio.
+"Kaleidoscope" was a thematic programme featuring a diverse array of new age music, spanning from piano solos to neo-classical compositions.
+In her show "Musings", Kerani conducted insightful interviews with influential figures in the new age music industry, including luminaries such as Moya Brennan, Erik Wøllo, Michael Hoppé, and Andreas Vollenweider., shedding light on their significant contributions to the genre.